Virtual Valley Logo All White

 EXERCISE 6: PERFORM AND TRACK INITIAL INTERVIEW WITH APPLICANTS

-It is very important to update the spreadsheet and record notes LIVE in the interview, as after the third one in 30 minutes, it will be hard to remember details.
+It is very important to update the spreadsheet and meeting notes LIVE in the interview, as after the third one in 30 minutes, it will be hard to remember details.

 If possible, I would hire a recruitment manager (or your current Virtual Assistants) to host the initial interview, to improve your time efficiency and to provide two opinions for each candidate.